Zeuskartik/MediaSliderView/README.md

 }
 ```

+**And it's done.**
-And it's done.Fire an intent from some other activity onto this class and your gallery shall load the resources you provided.
+Fire an intent from some other activity onto this class and your gallery shall load the resources you provided.

 ## License